 Bosnian soldiers stood on the sides of the streets and urged the fleeing residents to return home, telling them that they would protect them from harm.
 Their cries went unheeded by the desperate people who thought their only chance of survival was to stay close to the two hundred Dutch soldiers.
 These refugees had already fled their homes once before between 1992 and 1993, when Serbs attacked the surrounding villages and towns.
 They were chased into the waiting arms of Srebrenica, transforming a once cosmopolitan town of 9,000 residents into a heaving concentration camp of 60,000 desperates.

 In the forest, a column of 15,000 Bosnian men set off from Srebrenica to walk to the free territory of Tuzla in what became a death march.
-Only three survived, while around 20,000 refugees arrived at Potočari only to endure three nights of terror the Serbs proceeded to beat and torture men, rape young women and indiscriminately murder people.
+Only one out of three survived, while around 20,000 refugees arrived at Potočari only to endure three nights of terror the Serbs proceeded to beat and torture men, rape young women and indiscriminately murder people.
 It was the height of summer, and over the next three days the Bosnians had no access to water or food as the smell of death, blood and waste overpowered the senses.
 A fourteen-year-old girl was taken by the Serbs and returned with blood running down her legs.
 She found a belt and her body was found in the morning.

 When the buses arrived at Potočari, the Bosnians were promised safety in the free territory of Tuzla and approached them eagerly.
 The men and boys were separated, and only women and children were allowed on.
 The Dutch commander attempted to ensure that at least one Dutch soldier was on each bus to protect those leaving.
 Not all of the buses arrived in the free territory.